GovTechSG/techpass-user-docs/docs/support/account.md

 </details>

 <details>
-<summary>I have lost my mobile device that I used for MFA authentications.
+<summary>I have lost my mobile phone that I used for MFA authentications.
 What should I do?</summary>

 **If your TechPass login ID's domain is ```techpass.gov.sg```**: